 C-sections are used in one-third of all Australian pregnancies, so there's a decent chance a C-section could be on the cards for you.
 Most doctors don’t recommend having one unless it’s medically necessary, so the decision to have a C-section is between you and your doctor.

-Both systems will cover you, but the private system offers more in the way of comfort and consistency, which is why more than 45% of all 2016 births took place in a private hospital.
+Medicare and private health insurance will cover you, but the private system offers more in the way of comfort and consistency, which is why more than 45% of all 2016 births took place in a private hospital.
 You can choose your own obstetrician, choose your own hospital and get your own private room.

 Compare quotes from funds that cover a Cesarean

 Most private insurers will have a policy that covers pregnancy.
 It will cost you some money since it’s considered a Gold level treatment.
 First, you'll need to find a hospital policy that covers it and then you'll have to serve the waiting period – usually 12 months.
 The following table shows insurers from Finder partners.

 *Quotes are based on single individual with less than $90,000 income and living in Sydney.

 C-section is a common nickname for caesarean section, a procedure where your baby is delivered surgically.
 It is relatively safe and can take anywhere from 45 minutes to an hour, although it can take longer in emergency situations.
 C-sections can be performed while you are awake or knocked out with a general anaesthesia.

 Here is what happens during a normal C-section:

 - Nurses will hook you up to monitors and to an IV.
 Either before you reach the operating room or once you're in it, nurses will start monitoring your vitals and hook you up to an IV to keep you hydrated and nourished.

 - Nurses will prepare you for the procedure.
 Nurses will scrub down your belly to prepare you for the surgery.